 “You can’t keep giving 20 percent returns year after year after year without having something crack,” McCoy said.
 “These deals are so stressed for cash that when doing the pro forma the investors sometimes don’t leave room for capital expenditures to maintain the properties.”

-However, many private equity funds that target real estate investments also have raised billions of dollars that they have committed to spend on behalf of their investors.
-There simply are not enough real estate deals that make sense for these private equity funds to deploy all that capital.
+However, many private-equity funds that target real estate investments also have raised billions of dollars that they have committed to spend on behalf of their investors.
+There simply are not enough real estate deals that make sense for these funds to deploy all that capital.

 “There is lots of money on the sidelines,” Rosen said.
 “That stretches out the cycle.”